- When does the school year begin and end?

 - How do I make an appointment to learn more about your school?

-Oasis International School - Kuala Lumpur offers an American educational program for students in kindergarten to 12th grade that is staffed by U.S. certified teachers, created to be academically challenging, integrated with cutting-edge technology, and centered in developing character in our students.
-As the newest American school in the greater Kuala Lumpur area and the newest member of the Oasis International Schools network, OIS offers a personalized learning experience that integrates a holistic approach and is based on the United States education system.
+Oasis offers an American educational program for students in kindergarten to 12th grade that is staffed by U.S. certified teachers, created to be academically challenging, integrated with cutting-edge technology, and centered in developing character in our students.
+As the newest American school in the greater Kuala Lumpur area and a member of the Oasis International Schools network, OIS offers a personalized learning experience that integrates a holistic approach and is based on the United States education system.

 In the U.S. education system, classes are rooted in content and skills that align with standards.
 The standards are designed to challenge students academically as well as to encourage them to think critically and demonstrate creativity.
 However, there are many other important aspects.
 To learn more, visit our U.S. Education System page as well as our Learning pages for Elementary School, Middle School, and High School.